maaretp/ExploratoryTestingBook/manuscript/04_The_Two_Guiding_Principles.md

 Cem Kaner introduced me to the idea of exploratory testing with the first testing book I ever read: Testing Computer Software.
 He defines exploratory testing as:

 **Exploratory software testing is a style of software testing that emphasizes the personal freedom and responsibility of the individual tester to continually optimize the value of her work by treating test-related learning, test design, test execution, and test result interpretation as mutually supportive activities that run in parallel throughout the project.**

 Elisabeth Hendrickson et al. created an invaluable resource, a Cheat Sheet, to summarize some ideas common to starting with exploratory testing.
 She defines exploratory testing as:

 **Exploratory testing is a systematic approach for discovering risks using rigorous analysis techniques coupled with testing heuristics.**

 A lot of writing on the topic and techniques are part of Rapid Software Testing Methodology that James Bach and Michael Bolton have created.
-They define exploratory testing as:
+They define all testing as exploratory and have recently deprecated the term.

-    **<add the definition here>**

-I talk of exploratory testing to emphasize the difference that Julian Harty very clearly makes: "Most of the testing I see is worthless.
+Exploratory testing, to me, emphasizes the difference to other testing that Julian Harty very clearly points out: "Most of the testing I see is worthless.
 It should be automated, and the automation deleted."
+Exploratory testing isn't that testing.
+A lot of that testing is around through.

 I find myself talking about two guiding principles around exploratory testing again and again.
 These two guiding principles are **learning** and **opportunity cost**.

-# Learning
+## Learning

 If we run a test but don't stop to learn and let the results of the test we just run influence our choices on the next test, we are not exploring.
 Learning is a core to exploring.
 Exploring enables discovery of information that is surprising, and the surprise should lead into learning.